Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

   - Once code is IN keypressed() under different Normal Buttons, group code and create separate VOIDs to name the feature
   - Purpose: code is written once but accessed more than once
   - keyPressed() should only have references to VOIDs in Music TAB (Subprogram)
+  - Advanced Buttons, require Array for Play List

+- 2D Shapes as Music Feature Symbols
+  - design of music buttons based on rect(), triangle(), and ellipse()

-### Ideas
+### Ideas (Read this in VCS)
 - advanced introductory: list of music files .mp3, as populated from meta data from .mp3 files (CAUTION: this is an impossible ask, can you explain why)

 - Multiple Songs require change to array and index (computer tracks alpha numeric variable naming)

 - Program Start in OS, Splash Screen to Enter, then Feature List
-- Music Program can be a button or an Easter Egg hidden as a hoverover feature developed into every case study
+- Music Program can be a button or an Easter Egg hidden as a hover over feature developed into every case study
 -

+- Hover Over effects

+- Colour schemes: day and night
+- More advanced Personalizations

 ---